echoCTF/echoCTF.RED/docs/DOCKER-COMPOSE-NOVPN.md

 Decide what is the network interface you will dedicate for the `private` network (`enp0s8` in our example) and configure accordingly.
-We assign an IP to the interface (`172.24.0.252` and place it on promisc mode to be able to process packets), edit `/etc/network/interfaces` and add something like the following
+We assign an IP to the interface (`172.24.0.252` and place it on promiscuous mode to be able to process packets), edit `/etc/network/interfaces` and add something like the following
 ```sh